Mamiglia/Reddit-Wallpaper/README.md

 - [x] Improve Installation utility by adding an uninstall/remove feature
 - [ ] Feature request: add "save" button that saves the wallpapers you like in a folder
 - [ ] Feature request: add option to apply different wallpapers for different monitors
+- [ ] Consider turning the application in a service
+- [ ] Feature request: add the title of the post to the image (somewhere)